 Self Harm Support

-The WISH Centre supports young people who self harm through a combination of peer support programmes, counselling, youth projects and individual support plans and campaigning.
+The WISH Centre supports young people ages 10-19 years who self harm through a combination of peer support programmes, therapy, outreach and out of hours digital help, youth projects and campaigning.
 The work we do has been developed with young people who self harm and we understand that part of a healing journey involves finding a voice in the public domain which is why we also have a focus on media and awareness raising projects.

 Frequently Asked Question’s